joembedded/ltx_legacy/README.md

-# LTX Microcloud **LEGACY** #
+# LTX Microcloud Legacy

-**LEGACY ('TextOnly') Version**
+**LEGACY ("TextOnly") version**

-__This is a reduced version of LTX Server, only using PHP and the Server's Filesystem to communicate with LTX LTraX Loggers__
+This is a reduced version of LTX Server.
+It uses only PHP and the server's filesystem to communicate with LTX LTraX loggers.

-LTX can be installed WITH (named as "LTX_Server") Database and WITHOUT (named as "LTX_Legacy").
+LTX can be installed in two modes:

+- **LTX_Server**: with database support.
+- **LTX_Legacy**: without database support.

-In case of "LTX_Legacy" all data will be sent to directories and ALL device's new data will be added to a file '.../out_total/total.edt' for the device.
-This file is simple text ('EDT'-Format) and might become quite large over time ;-)
+In **LTX_Legacy** mode, all data is written to directories.
+Each device's new data is appended to `.../out_total/total.edt`.
+This file is plain text in `EDT` format and can become quite large over time.

-Note: using "CS_VIEW.PHP' for graphs requires PHP's gdlib extension enabled.
+Note: using `CS_VIEW.PHP` for graphs requires PHP's `gdlib` extension to be enabled.

-Some very simple scripts allow rudimentary access to all devices/loggers functions (as well as secure FOTA Updates and generating device Labels)
+Some very simple scripts allow rudimentary access to all device/logger functions, including secure FOTA updates and device label generation.

-The input script '../sw/ltu_trigger.php' will add the data (feel free to modify it for your own requirements)
+The input script `../sw/ltu_trigger.php` adds the data.
+Modify it as needed for your own requirements.

+## Important

-## Important: This repository ('LTX_Legacy') is automatically generated/maintained by scripts!
-No Feedback to Issues/Request/Comments ##
+This repository (`LTX_Legacy`) is automatically generated and maintained by scripts.
+No feedback to issues, requests, or comments.

-***Installation:***
+## Installation

- 1. Simply copy all to your server, Server must run HTTP (by default port 80).
-It is a good idea to make the Server reachable by HTTP and HTTPS with the same name (see 5.).
+1. Copy all files to your server.
+The server must run HTTP, by default on port 80.
+It is recommended to make the server reachable by HTTP and HTTPS under the same name (see step 5).

- (Data transfer via HTTP for (devices/loggers) takes much less energy than HTTPS (optionally on request devices can also use HTTPS), hence we recommend HTTP for communication Server<->Loggers, but HTTPS for user access.
+   Data transfer via HTTP for devices/loggers uses much less energy than HTTPS.
+Devices can optionally use HTTPS on request.
+HTTP is recommended for communication between server and loggers; HTTPS is recommended for user access.

- 2. Modify './sw/conf/api_key.inc.php' as in comments (averything marked '*** SECRET ***' and at least set a 'secret' data directory 'S_DATA' and an own 'L_KEY')
+2. Modify `./sw/conf/api_key.inc.php` as described in its comments.
+At minimum, change everything marked `*** SECRET ***`, set a secret data directory `S_DATA`, and define your own `L_KEY`.

- 3. Set your Server name and path in the 'sys_param.lxp' file on the devices/loggers.
+3. Set the server name and path in the `sys_param.lxp` file on the devices/loggers.

- 4. Make a test transmission
+4. Make a test transmission.

- 5. Log in to Legacy 'https://SERVER.XYZ/xxx/legacy/index.html'
+5. Log in to Legacy at `https://SERVER.XYZ/xxx/legacy/index.html`.

- (Hint: for fast access bookmark it like this: https://SERVER.XYZ/xxx/legacy/index.php?k=YOURLKEY (YOURLKEY: your L_KEY from api_key.inc.php)
+   Hint: for fast access, bookmark `https://SERVER.XYZ/xxx/legacy/index.php?k=YOURLKEY`, where `YOURLKEY` is your `L_KEY` from `api_key.inc.php`.

-_(Just as Info: In case of "LTX_Server" all new data will be written to the database.
-There is a quota limit in './sw/conf/api_key.inc.php' ("DB_QUOTA" with default "90\n1000").
-A file 'quota_days.dat' with 2-3 lines will automatically be written for each new logger, 1.st line are days (here 90), 2.nd line is lines (in the database, so even a small DB can hold thousands of devices).
-The optional 3.rd line is an URL where to send a PUSH notification on new data (only used for LTX_Server).
+## LTX_Server Notes

+In **LTX_Server** mode, all new data is written to the database.
+The quota limit is configured in `./sw/conf/api_key.inc.php` via `DB_QUOTA` (default: `"90\n1000"`).
+For each new logger, a `quota_days.dat` file with two or three lines is created automatically:

+1. Number of days to keep, for example `90`.
+2. Maximum number of database lines per device, for example `1000`.
+3. Optional URL for PUSH notifications on new data.
+This is used only by `LTX_Server`.

-The input script 'sw\ltu_trigger.php' will automatically remove older data.
-Change e.g. to "365\n100000" to allow only the last 365 days or max.
-100000 lines per device.
-The file 'quota_days.dat' my be set to individual values per logger at any time.
+The input script `sw/ltu_trigger.php` automatically removes older data.
+For example, set `DB_QUOTA` to `"365\n100000"` to keep only the last 365 days or a maximum of 100,000 lines per device. `quota_days.dat` can be changed per logger at any time.

-LTX Microcloud adapts maximum upload size for files with Autosync (e.g. logger data) to Network speed (2G/LTE-M is faster than LTE-NB).
-Set the 2 defines() for "MAXM_2GM"/"MAXM_NB".
-Default 20k/5k Bytes.
+LTX Microcloud adapts the maximum upload size for files with Autosync, such as logger data, to the network speed. `2G/LTE-M` is faster than `LTE-NB`.
+Configure the two `define()` values `MAXM_2GM` and `MAXM_NB`; the defaults are `20k` and `5k` bytes.

-For are transmission intervals at high logging intervals it should be increased to get always all data.
-Please note: using SSL encryption if slow connections are enabled (LTE-NB) might work, but is not recommended.
+For rare transmission intervals with high logging intervals, increase these limits to ensure that all data is transferred.
+SSL encryption over slow connections such as `LTE-NB` might work, but is not recommended.

-New in V.23: By default all devices use the same D_API_KEY.
-This OK for small or closed systems.
-Optionally new devices can use individual keys (attached to MAC and checked via external API) for larger systems.
+New in V2.23: by default, all devices use the same `D_API_KEY`.
+This is acceptable for small or closed systems.
+Larger systems can optionally use individual keys, attached to the MAC and checked via an external API.

-_(Only for generating device labels (and secure FOTA Updates) the AES-Factory-Key for the device via external 'KEY_SERVER_URL' is requred)_
+Only for generating device labels and secure FOTA updates, the AES factory key for the device is required via external `KEY_SERVER_URL`.

 ---

-## 3.rd Party Software ##
+## Third-party Software

-- PHP QR Code https://sourceforge.net/projects/phpqrcode License: LGPL
+- PHP QR Code: <https://sourceforge.net/projects/phpqrcode> (LGPL)

 ---

-## Changelog ##
+## Changelog

 - V1.00 04.12.2020 Initial
-- V1.01 06.12.2020 Checked for PHP8 compatibility
+- V1.01 06.12.2020 Checked for PHP 8 compatibility
-- V1.10 09.01.2021 More Docs added
+- V1.10 09.01.2021 More docs added
-- V1.11 16.03.2022 More Docs added
+- V1.11 16.03.2022 More docs added
-- V1.50 08.12.2022 SWARM Packet driver added
+- V1.50 08.12.2022 SWARM packet driver added
-- V1.52 20.01.2023 ASTOROCAST Packet driver added
+- V1.52 20.01.2023 ASTROCAST packet driver added
-- V1.60 21.01.2023 Push-URL added
+- V1.60 21.01.2023 Push URL added
-- V1.76 06.06.2023 Access Legacy for Admin Users
+- V1.76 06.06.2023 Access Legacy for admin users
-- V1.77 28.06.2023 Added sw/js/xtract_demo.html: demo to access BLE_API data in IndexDB
+- V1.77 28.06.2023 Added `sw/js/xtract_demo.html`: demo to access BLE_API data in IndexDB
-- V1.79 05.10.2023 Added CommandConfig as new Parameter in 'iparam.lxp'
+- V1.79 05.10.2023 Added `CommandConfig` as new parameter in `iparam.lxp`
-- V2.00 15.10.2023 Direct FTP/FTPSSL-Push via CommandConfig (only 'LTX_Server')
+- V2.00 15.10.2023 Direct FTP/FTPSSL push via `CommandConfig` (only `LTX_Server`)
-- V2.01 18.10.2023 Cosmetics and FTP-push (only 'LTX_Server')
+- V2.01 18.10.2023 Cosmetics and FTP push (only `LTX_Server`)
-- V2.10 19.10.2023 Decoding of compressed lines (starting with '$'+Base64) added
+- V2.10 19.10.2023 Decoding of compressed lines, starting with `$` + Base64, added
 - V2.20 02.11.2023 Legacy CSView UTF-8 cosmetics
-- V2.21	04.11.2023 Added Network Details (2G/4G/..)
+- V2.21 04.11.2023 Added network details (2G/4G/...)
-- V2.22 05.11.2023 Max. upload limit depending on Network, set defines(MAXM_xx) in 'api_key.inc.php!
+- V2.22 05.11.2023 Max. upload limit depending on network; set `MAXM_xx` in `api_key.inc.php`
-- V2.23 25.11.2023 If DAPIKEY_SERVER defined: indivdual external D_API_KEY check for each NEW device  (only once)
+- V2.23 25.11.2023 If `DAPIKEY_SERVER` is defined: individual external `D_API_KEY` check for each new device (only once)
 - V2.31 13.05.2024 Drivers for SWARM (product shut down) and ASTROCAST removed
-- V2.32 24.05.2024 Added drivers form ORBCOMM IGWS2 (INMARSAT)
+- V2.32 24.05.2024 Added drivers from ORBCOMM IGWS2 (INMARSAT)
-- V2.53 25.06.2025 Added LoRaWAN support for ChirpStack V4 and TTN V3 ('lxu_ltxlora_v1.php')
+- V2.53 25.06.2025 Added LoRaWAN support for ChirpStack V4 and TTN V3 (`lxu_ltxlora_v1.php`)